DevLSeH/web_chat_local/README.md

 # webChat
 make chat with socket.io
-save message log in global variable
+It saves message log in global variable